Save Waipara Valley

 HDC has made this decision because it considers the proposal would have an adverse effect on the environment that is more than minor.

 It is now open for anyone interested or concerned about the proposal to make a submission.
-The deadline is 5pm on Thursday 24th July.
+The deadline has been extended to 5pm on Thursday 14th August (read why here).

 • Anyone can make a submission.